eddieshan/ReConstruct/README.md

 # Iso surface calculation

-An Iso Surfaces is the geometrical place of points with a specific value in a scalar field.
+An Iso Surface is the geometrical place of points with a specific value in a scalar field.
 It can be approximated by extracting an analytical function that represents it or by calculating a discrete mesh.
 The discrete mesh approach is the most common, some of its challenges are,